skellis46/slipbox/two women dancing.md

 _In which I introduce the structure of this article and an overall sense of how it might be useful._

 In this writing I attempt to understand what I saw that day through two contrasting perspectives: _awe_ and _dread_.
-In both perspectives I zoom out far enough to attempt to recognise and describe the patterns of the trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those that make films in and around dance and movement.
+In both perspectives I zoom out far enough to attempt to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns might matter to people who make films, and particularly those of us that make films in and around dance and movement.
 Both perspectives are projections or perhaps even confabulations but that does not necessarily make them any less valuable to how we might understand social and artistic contexts in screendance.

-I also understand this writing to be an expression of rationality in the sense that I hope it reveals my interests, understanding, and concerns and how these "shape what is likely, what is pertinent, what is useful, and what matters".[@noe-2015-strange Part I, Chapter 5: Art, Evolution, and the Puzzle of Puzzles, n.pag.]

 > Of course, were there no way out of technological thinking, Heidegger's own standpoint, however sophisticated, would also be trapped within it.
 He attempts to show a way out - a way to think about technology that is not itself beholden to technology.[@blitz-2014-understanding p.69]

 ^29940f